-5.1.2 Velocity estimation performance

-In our random walk trajectories, we also varied the scalar velocity randomly at each turn, and then used OCCAMTRACK to estimate the scalar velocity along the trajectory.
+5.1.2 Velocity Estimation Performance.
+In our random walk trajectories, we also varied the scalar velocity randomly at each turn, and then used OC-CAMTRACK to estimate the scalar velocity along the trajectory.
 For each linear segment in the piecewise linear path computed by OCCAMTRACK, we used the first and the last localization arc to determine the time spent on that segment; recall that sensor outputs tell us the exact times for each arc.
 We estimate the scalar velocity for this segment by dividing the length of the segment by this time.
-With a goal of estimating the velocity within $\varepsilon = 0.1$ , namely, 10%, we estimated the average velocity only over path segments of length at least $L = \sqrt{2}\Delta/\sqrt{\varepsilon}$ , as given by Eq.
-3.
+With a goal of estimating the velocity within $\varepsilon = 0.1$, namely, 10%, we estimated the average velocity only over path segments of length at least $L = \sqrt{2}\Delta/\sqrt{\epsilon}$, as given by Equation (5).